Softmotions/ncms/ncms-docs/ncms-docs-en/doc/ui/am/wiki/wiki.rst

 .. note::

-    The best way to embed stylized content (rich content) into your page -- use a wiki or markdown markup.
+    The best way to embed stylized content (rich content) into your page is to use a wiki or markdown markup.

 In |ncmsversion| the following formats of a